akaitsurugi/webster1844/README.md

 This has been tested with:
 - The Dictionary.app in Mac OS X Snow Leopard.
 It may work with earlier versions and should work with whatever garbage OS Apple is putting out now.
-- The SWORD module using MacSword and Xiphos.
+- The SWORD module using MacSword (Eloquent) and Xiphos.
 - KOReader (2023 release) running on a Kobo Aura H2O.

 I don't use Kobo's built-in dictionary or Plato, so I cannot vouch for the quality of those and I didn't test the Kindle version because the 1828 is superior.